prometheus/alertmanager/ui/app/CONTRIBUTING.md

 ## Local development workflow

-TODO: Add instructions for running against local AlertManager.

-For now, the easiest way to get started is to point your front-end to a running version of AlertManager.
-Update `baseUrl` in  `src/Utils/Api.elm` with the correct address.
-Don't commit this and send it in as part of a pull request!
+At the top level of this repo, follow the HA AlertManager instructions.
+Compile the binary, then run with `goreman`.
+Add example alerts with the file provided in the HA example folder.

 ```
 # cd ui/app
-# go run main.go --port 5000 --debug
+# elm-reactor -p <port>
 ```

-Your app should be available at `http://localhost:5000`, and automatically recompiled on file change.
+Your app should be available at `http://localhost:<port>`.
+Navigate to `src/Main.elm`.
+Any changes to the file system are detected automatically, triggering a recompile of the project.